Entangled subspaces and generic local state discrimination with pre-shared entanglement: Entangled subspaces of maximum dimension

 Many of these constructions (and indeed, many of the already known constructions of similar subspaces from \cite{Cubitt_2008,Heinosaari_2013,CDJ13}) are based on \emph{totally non-singular matrices}, which are matrices with the property that all of their minors (i.e., determinants of square submatrices) are non-zero.
 For example, every Vandermonde matrix

 with $\alpha_i \neq \alpha_j \neq 0$ for all $i \neq j$ is totally non-singular (a slightly stronger property of these matrices, called total positivity, was proved in the case when $0 < \alpha_1 < \cdots < \alpha_d$ in \cite{Fal01}, but the same proof works for total non-singularity in general).
-In fact, total non-singularity is a generic phenomenon: the set of matrices that are \emph{not} totally non-singular has measure zero.
+In fact, total non-singularity is a generic phenomenon: the set of totally non-singular matrices is open-dense.

 The following result, which was proved in \cite[Lemma~9]{Cubitt_2008}, provides the reason that totally non-singular matrices are of use to us.

 \begin{lemma} Let $M$ be an $n \times n$ totally non-singular matrix with $n \geq k$, and let $v \in \complex^n$ be a linear combination of $k$ of the columns of $M$.
 Then $v$ contains at least $n-k+1$ non-zero entries. \end{lemma}